 Cultured dairy is also a great source of calcium.
-Calcium, particularly when combined with Vitamin D3 form, may reduce the incidence of cancer by 35 to 60 percent.
+Calcium, particularly when combined with vitamin D3 form, may reduce the incidence of cancer.
 Calcium seems to be especially beneficial for preventing cancer and rectal cancers.
-(16) Some studies have also found that it helps reduce breast cancer and ovarian cancer risk.
+Some studies have also found that it helps reduce breast cancer and ovarian cancer risk.

 8. Nuts and Seeds